 - An employee, parent or any other person who wishes to file a complaint is encouraged, but not required to do so, at the school/building level. - The administrator receiving the complaint shall provide the complaining party with a copy of the Nondiscrimination/Anti-Harassment/Equal Opportunity policy.
-The administrator shall also immediately forward a copy of the written complaint to the Compliance Officer. - Upon receipt of the complaint or after preliminary investigation, the administrator, in conjunction with the Compliance Officer, shall determine whether the complaint falls within the purview of the School's Nondiscrimination/Anti-Harassment/Equal Opportunity policies.
+The administrator shall also immediately forward a copy of the written complaint to the School Administrator - Upon receipt of the complaint or after preliminary investigation, the administrator, in conjunction with the administrator, shall determine whether the complaint falls within the purview of the School's Nondiscrimination/Anti-Harassment/Equal Opportunity policies.
 If not, the individual filing the complaint will be so notified and will be provided information regarding other grievance or other dispute resolution procedures available to the individual.

 - An appropriate administrator shall conduct a prompt, careful and thorough investigation.
-Alternatively, the administrator may request that the investigation be conducted by the Compliance Officer. - The investigating administrator shall forward the resulting investigation report (which shall include findings, conclusions and possible recommendations) to the Compliance Officer. - If the investigator concludes no unlawful harassment and/or discrimination has occurred and the complainant believes this conclusion is erroneous, the complainant may request that the Compliance Officer review the findings and conclusions of the school administrator and/or supervisor.
+Alternatively, the administrator may request that the investigation be conducted by the Administrator. - The investigating administrator shall forward the resulting investigation report (which shall include findings, conclusions and possible recommendations) to the Administration. - If the investigator concludes no unlawful harassment and/or discrimination has occurred and the complainant believes this conclusion is erroneous, the complainant may request that the Administration review the findings and conclusions of the school administrator and/or supervisor.

-Complaints Made to the Compliance Officer
+Complaints Made to the School Administrator

-An employee, parent or any other person who wishes to file a complaint may file a complaint directly with the Compliance Officer.
+An employee, parent or any other person who wishes to file a complaint may file a complaint directly with the Administrator.

-Upon receipt of the complaint or after preliminary investigation, the administrator, in conjunction with the Compliance Officer, shall determine whether the complaint falls within the purview of the School's Nondiscrimination/Anti-Harassment/Equal Opportunity policies.
+Upon receipt of the complaint or after preliminary investigation, the administrator, in conjunction with the Administration, shall determine whether the complaint falls within the purview of the School's Nondiscrimination/Anti-Harassment/Equal Opportunity policies.
 If not, the individual filing the complaint will be so notified and will be provided information regarding other grievance or other dispute resolution procedures available to the individual.

-The Compliance Officer shall: (1) Request that the relevant school/building level administrator conduct the initial investigation; (2) Conduct a prompt, careful and thorough investigation; or (3) Conduct the investigation together with the school/building level administrator.
+The Administrator shall: (1) Request that the relevant school/building level administration conduct the initial investigation; (2) Conduct a prompt, careful and thorough investigation; or (3) Conduct the investigation together with the school/building level administrator.

-The Compliance Officer's investigation shall conclude with a written investigation report (which shall include findings, conclusions and possible recommendations).
+The Administration 's investigation shall conclude with a written investigation report (which shall include findings, conclusions and possible recommendations).